SpectreH/java-spring-boot-project/README.md

 ./gradlew :app:bootRun
 ```

 The app will start on `http://localhost:8080` by default.
-Use environment variables (below) to point it at your DB.

 ---